ythuang0522/homopolish/README.md

     └── ......
 ```

-# Reference
+# Accuracy

 Comparison of genome accuracy polished by Racon, Medaka, MarginPolish, HELEN, and Homopolish on Nanopore R9.4.
 Median Q scores were computed by [fastmer](https://github.com/jts/assembly_accuracy/blob/master/fastmer.py).
 We note that these are based on early ONT basecaller (Guppy 3.2).
-After Guppy 3.4, we have seen significant improvement and consistent >Q50 genomes.
+After Guppy 3.4, we have seen consistent >Q50 genomes.
 ![Accuracy of Homopolish](https://www.biorxiv.org/content/biorxiv/early/2020/09/20/2020.09.19.304949/F1.large.jpg)
 ![Accuracy of Homopolish](https://www.biorxiv.org/content/biorxiv/early/2020/09/20/2020.09.19.304949/F2.large.jpg)

-Since v0.3, we found [FastANI](https://github.com/ParBLiSS/FastANI) is more accurate than [mash](https://github.com/marbl/Mash) for distinguishing highly-similar genomes.
-The new FastANI version further boosted the accuracy of R9.4 and R10.3 (though still based on Guppy 3.2).
+Since v0.3, we found [FastANI](https://github.com/ParBLiSS/FastANI) is more accurate than [mash](https://github.com/marbl/Mash) for selecting highly-similar genomes for polishing.
+The FastANI version improved the accuracy of R9.4 and R10.3 (see below Guppy 3.2 results).
+We note that short contigs/plasmids (<~6kb) won't benefit from FastANI as it can't output distance estimatino.
 ![R9.4 of Homopolish](https://github.com/ythuang0522/homopolish/blob/master/images/R9.4.png)
 ![R10.3 of Homopolish](https://github.com/ythuang0522/homopolish/blob/master/images/R10.3.png)

-With the addition of FastANI for distinguishing highly-similar genomes, PacBio CLR assembled by Flye can now be also siginificantly improved by Homopolish.
+With the addition of FastANI, genomes sequenced by PacBio CLR (and assembled by Flye) can now be also siginificantly improved by Homopolish.
 ![PacBioCLR of Homopolish](https://github.com/ythuang0522/homopolish/blob/master/images/PacBio%20CLR.jpg)

 # Citation